 - 1. Choose responses that are the least disruptive to the classroom and the student's learning. - 2.
 Take into consideration a student's IEP or 504 plan when appropriate. - 3.
 Take all necessary actions to ensure student and staff safety.
 Law enforcement may be called. - 4.
 Complete Office Discipline Referral (ODR). - 5.
 Submit ODR to the administrator. - 6.
 Administration communicates with parents/guardians about behaviors. - 7.
 SWIS data entry personnel will enter ODR into SWIS.

-Skills-Based Support Individual behavior support plan Behavior/re-entry Restorative Practices • Family group conference (may be as part of a move to a new Administrative Actions contract • Referral to outside agencies and resources setting) alternative educational placement Development of a re-entry plan Mandatory parent meeting
+Intervention and Response Categories Skills-Based Support Individual behavior support plan Behavior/re-entry contract Referral to outside agencies and resources Restorative Practices • Family group conference (may be as part of a move to a new setting) Administrative Actions